turingschool/front-end-curriculum/lessons/module-4/react-native-with-expo.md

 built around React Native to help you build native iOS and Android projects using JavaScript and React.

+To get started, follow the link above, and create an account with Expo.
+After doing that, you'll also need to install the Expo client (available on either the Google Play store or Apple App store).

 ### Bootstraping our application

 To create our first React Native application, we're going to use the Expo CLI,